mrkaye97/mrkaye97.github.io/_posts/2019-8-15-A Running Compilation of Bad Stats.md

 - Statistics
 ---

 This is a rolling compilation of good and bad stats and quotes heard on TV broadcasts or otherwise, mainly having to do with sports and politics.
-The good / bad labels are left for the reader.
+Decisions about which are good and which are bad are left to the reader.
 Kindly excuse any slight misquotes, and enjoy!

 All-time Stat: Oakland Athletics outfielder Khris Davis hit .247 for four years in a row.